AIX: Gas 2018

 London, 11-12 April 2018

-Sponsored by Actis, Azura Power and Watson Farley & Williams, the meeting is held under the Chatham House Rule and structured around interactive panel-led sessions to encourage an open debate.
+Sponsored by Actis, Azura Power and Watson Farley & Williams, the fourth annual AIX: Gas meeting was held in London on 11-12 April.
+The meeting was held under the Chatham House Rule and structured around interactive panel-led sessions to encourage an open debate.

 - Separate streams focused on developments in West Africa (with a focus on Senegal, Nigeria and Ghana), Central Africa (Cameroon and Equatorial Guinea) and East and Southern Africa.

 - Financing along the value chain – examining the issues surrounding the financing of GTP, LNG and upstream projects, including progress of O&G projects towards FID, lessons from successful FID decisions and the potential for stronger partnerships and co-operation along the value chain.

 - Gas to market – Project stakeholders from Equatorial Guinea, Mozambique, Senegal, Nigeria and Ghana discuss the challenges of developing an indigenous gas industry that serves both African and international markets.

 - Africa Gas Outlook – highlighting key trends, with expert analysis and data from African Energy Live Data.

 - Building an LNG value chain – focusing on, the prospects and competitiveness of African LNG amid growing global supply availability, FLNG, FSRU, onshore projects and the complexity of the LNG to power value chain.